parvezs27/Tableau_Sales_Dashboards/README.md

 - A parameter was created and linked to the calculated fields for current and previous year metrics, to allow dynamic year selection.
 - Calculated fields were also created for the % difference between the current and previous years metrics.
 - The custom format "▲ 0.0%; ▼ -0.0%" was implemented for the % difference between current and previous year metrics, where the up arrow denotes a positive percent difference and the down arrow denotes a negative percent difference.
 - The values of the metrics were validated for all years with Excel.
-Sometimes Tableau can misinterpret values and misconstrue aggregations.
-Which is why it's a good idea to double check the values outside of Tableau.
+Sometimes Tableau can misinterpret values and misconstrue aggregations, which is why it's a good idea to double check the values outside of Tableau.
 In Image 2, we can see that the aggregation for the metrics for the year 2021 are correct.

 ## Sparklines